Habscodes/Habscodes/README.md

 # Welcome to My GitHub Profile!

 Hello!
-I’m Abdullah , a Computer Science Student passionate about coding, design, Web3, and chess.
+I’m Abdullah , a Student passionate about coding, design, Web3, and chess.
 Here, you'll find a mix of my projects and experiments.

 ## About Me
 - **💻 Web Designer:** Creating beautiful and user-friendly websites.